-Your contract of employment is with the umbrella company and not with the end-client or agency.
+Your contract of employment is with Competex Pro and not with your end-client or agency.
 The terms of your contract of employment are largely in line with the terms of any other contract of employment (e.g. disciplinary, health and safety etc) but with certain differences to take account of the unusual circumstances of employment by Competex Pro as an intermediary acting under the payroll umbrella company model.

 Contract of employment

 As a matter of good practice you are expected to work on the assignment until the assignment is ended and to complete it to the end-client’s satisfaction.
 To do otherwise would jeopardise your own reputation.

 Provision of work

 The onus, therefore, is on you to find your own work, and we will normally be very happy to provide the framework within which you can operate.
 However, Competex Pro is under no obligation to accept work for you if the terms are not acceptable to us.

 If, after a period of three months following the end of an assignment, or sooner if requested, you are not imminently about to start a new assignment, we will notify HMRC that you have ceased employment and issue a P45.
 You would of course later be able to return to Competex Pro if you wished.